carterwsmith/al-folio/_pages/about.md

 In the past, this has led me to compete in triathalons, <a href="https://msports.org">luge</a>, fly a turboprop aircraft (with a supervisor), and learn NLP with no prior machine learning experience.

-In the future, it means that I can be a great asset to you, your company, or someone to talk to if you need it. 😄
+In the future, it means that I can be a great asset to you or your company.

 I always keep my email at inbox zero.
 Reach out and I bet I'll get back to you within 12 hours. ⬇️